Olympic Torch Relay ~Another Story~ The Promised Torch ―A promise from Morizo to Shunsuke Suzuki (14)

 Shunsuke Suzuki, 14, was born in 2005 and currently lives in Takahama City, Aichi Prefecture (Japan).
 From this April, he started his third and final year at his junior high school.
 Due to an impairment he has with his legs, he normally uses a walking assist instrument to help him move around.
 He also regularly visits the Mikawa Aoi-Tori Medical Care and Rehabilitation Center, where he engages in physical therapy to help him maintain his physical strength.

 Through his father’s job, Shunsuke became interested in motorsports early on, and enjoys watching Super GT and rallies.
 He often attends the Shinshiro Rally, the biggest rally event within the prefecture, in person.
 More than anything, he is a big Morizo fan.
-To think that a junior high school student who is also a big fan of Morizo would be given the opportunity to receive the torch from Morizo himself – what an interesting twist of fate.
+To think that a junior high school student who is also a big fan of Morizo would be given the opportunity to receive the flame from Morizo himself – what an interesting twist of fate.

 However, there is more to this story.
 Shunsuke has other ties to the Olympic Torch Relay.
 The connection comes through his maternal grandfather, Mitsuo Kawakado.
 Mitsuo, 73, was a former member of the Toyota Long Distance (Running) Team, and today he is still actively coaching children in running at a local non-profit organization, Takahama Sports Club.
 In fact, when his grandfather was an 18-year-old still in high school, he was selected as an Olympic torchbearer and ran through Aichi Prefecture in the Olympic Torch Relay for the 1964 Tokyo Olympic and Paralympic Games.

 The torch that Mitsuo ran with in the relay is displayed at the junior high school Shunsuke attends.
 Every time Shunsuke sees the torch, he is proud of his grandfather and has secretly desired to “run in the relay myself someday” in his heart.
-In an odd twist of events that could be described as miraculous coincidence, the opportunity to carry the torch came to Shunsuke.
+In an odd twist of events that could be described as miraculous coincidence, the opportunity to carry the flame came to Shunsuke.
 A decision that seemed like a dream led to Shunsuke being selected not only as a virtual torchbearer, but he would receive the torch directly from one of his heroes, Morizo.